-There is limited literature on the use of perpetual American options, so the Koh and Paxson paper is particularly interesting.
-The mathematics become doubly complex due to both rare-event and perpetual-option considerations.
-The Koh and Paxson option is a perpetual American call option.
-However, put-call parity allows us to use this formulation by restating the problem slightly.
-Equation 4 presents the Koh and Paxson method for the Gumbel EV distribution.
+There is limited literature on the use of perpetual-life American options, so the Koh and Paxson paper is particularly interesting.
+The mathematics become doubly complex because of both rare-event and perpetual-option considerations.
+The Koh and Paxson option is a perpetual-life American call option.
+However, put-call parity allows the use of this formulation by restating the problem slightly.
+Equation C.4 presents the Koh and Paxson method for the Gumbel EV distribution.